 The Telemetry Test Kit (TTK) replicates one or more players on the TESS network.
 Like other player units, it synchronizes with GPS and the Telemetry network to test coverage, connectivity and player data transmission.
 Unlike other player units, it allows for the simulation of other player units by reporting as multiple Player IDs (PIDs) from a single radio.
 The TTK includes a Range Test Unit (RTU).
 The RTU is assigned a PID and usually installed on a ground vehicle so it can be driven throughout the training range for testing.
 It can connect to either vehicle power through the cigarette lighter or used with any 12 VDC supply using supplied cables.
 The RTU can support CONUS or OCONUS operations and is packaged with a magnetic mount GPS and Telemetry antenna assembly.
 The TTK participates in the same network as the existing player units, transmitting to other players, Remote Relay Unit (RRU) equipped towers, and Modular Mobile Command and Control (MMCC) stations.
 The tablet PC provides immediate feedback of the data transmitted over the air via its SMOTAR 6 display.
 It also provides a mechanism for enabling scripts to be selected and sent to the RTU for execution.
 The TTK is used to test the training infrastructure prior to powering up expensive aviation platforms for training.

 The Video Digest Utility is used to identify, digest, convert, transmit, and collate AH-64D/E Target Acquisition Designation Sight (TADS) video from the aircraft Removable Memory Module (RMM).
 It provides preview of the video prior to import and time-syncing to the exercise.
 Video is identified by the aircraft tail number, aircraft type and channel number.
+Link to preview.

 The Hand Held Initializer (HHI) is used to initialize and associate subassemblies and configure the network.
 It is used to change radio configurations and set Player ID, platform type, weapon types, and weapon loads for the IPU and ASMODIM.
 It provides a low power, short-range RF wireless area network interface between player units, weapon simulators and wireless sensors.